directus-labs/guest-authoring/directus-job-board-platform/index.md

 ```

 ## Implementing User Authentication

-To implement user authentication to grant users access to the application, create a **context**, and inside that folder create an `AuthContext.tsx` file and add the following code:
+To implement user authentication and grant users access to the application, create a **context** directory and inside it, create an `AuthContext.tsx` file.

+### Creating User Registration
+In the `AuthContext.tsx`, add the following code to implement user registration using Directus Authentication:

 ```jsx
 import {